 17. Leave a nice note complimenting someone’s holiday decorations.

-18. Look at yourself in the mirror and tell yourself three things you like about YOU.
+18. Look at yourself in the mirror and tell yourself three things you like about yourself.

 19. Make a point of smiling at everyone you see today.